lleewwiiss/Distributed-Tensorflow-Template/README.md

 If you are not comfortable with vim or do not want to use this, you can remove it from scripts.

 For each of the scripts you are going to need to update the hyper-parameters you are wanting to use for this training run.
-Cloud based file paths won't work on windows
+Cloud based file paths won't work on windows.
+Add any additional input arguments that you have added to your model.
 ```bash
 ##########################################################
 # where to write tfevents